top of page

 1. Playing Time Protocol

-⚾️Playing time will be fair, but must be earned — not guaranteed.
+⚾️Playing time will be fair, but is earned — not guaranteed.

-While every player will have opportunities to contribute, playing time and innings may vary based on effort, attitude, attendance, and team needs.
+While every player will have opportunities to contribute, playing time and innings may vary based on effort, attitude, attendance, and what helps the team most.

 ⚾️So, what earns a player more time on the field?